otto-de-legacy/varnishevent/README.rst

 REQUIREMENTS
 ============

-This version of varnishevent requires Varnish 5.0.0 (exactly that version and no other).
+This version of varnishevent requires the Varnish trunk since commit ``d0bba14``; it is not currently compatible with any released version of Varnish.
 See the project repository for versions that are compatible with other versions of Varnish.

 DATA BUFFERS